 What is the impact of the sleep deficit in teens?
 Unfortunately, it has a ripple effect that impacts many aspects of life.

-As you can likely imagine, this can greatly impact a teen’s daily life, performance, and overall health, so proper sleep needs to be a priority during
+As you can imagine, this can greatly impact a teen’s daily life, performance and overall health, so proper sleep needs to be a priority during these years.

 What teenagers can do to improve sleep